faridho/thecoffe-webhooks/README.md

 # Facebook Messenger Bot
-📨 A Facebook Messenger bot is a chatbot that lives in Facebook Messenger.
+📨 A Facebook Messenger bot is a chatbot that lives in Facebook Messenger

 # Screenshot
 ![alt_text](sc/sc.jpg)